SeekStorm/SeekStorm/README.md

 * Result sorting by any field, ascending or descending, multiple fields combined by "tie-breaking".
 * Geo proximity search, filtering and sorting.
 * 6 tokenizers, including Chinese word segmentation.
-* Typo tolerance / Fuzzy queries / Query spelling correction: return relevant results even if the query contains spelling mistakes.
+* Typo tolerance / Fuzzy queries / Query spelling correction: return results if the query contains spelling errors.
+* Typo-tolerant Query Auto-Completion (QAC) and Instant search.
 * Stemming for 18 languages
 * Stopword lists, custom and predefined, for smaller indices and faster search.
 * Frequent word lists, custom and predefined, for faster phrase search by N-gram indexing.